-- (1) The Executive Notice and Objection Process must be followed before the appointment is referred to full Council for approval. - (2) The full Council must approve the appointment of the Head of Paid Service before an offer of appointment is made following the recommendation of such an appointment by an Appointments and Appeals Panel. - (3) The Executive Notice and Objection process shall be as follows: - (a) the Proper Officer shall be notified of the name of the person to whom the Appointments and Appeals Panel wishes to make the offer of an appointment and any other particulars which the Appointments and Appeals Panel considers are relevant to the appointment; - (b) the Proper Officer has notified every member of the Executive of - (i) the name of the person to whom the offer of an appointment is to be made and any other relevant particulars notified to the Proper Officer; and

-(ii) the period within which any objection to the making of the offer is to be made by the Executive Leader on behalf of the Executive to the Proper Officer; and

-(c) either -

-- (i) the Executive Leader has, within the period specified under (2)(b(ii), notified the Proper Officer that neither (s)he nor any other member of the Executive has any objection to the making of the offer; - (ii) the Proper Officer has notified the Appointments and Appeals Panel that no objection was received by him/her within that period from the Executive Leader; or - (iii) the Proper Officer is satisfied that any objection received from the Executive Leader within that period is not material or is not well-founded.
+- (1) The full Council must approve the appointment of the Head of Paid Service before an offer of appointment is made following the recommendation of such an appointment by an Appointment Committee.
+An Appointment Committee must include at least one member of the Executive. - (2) An offer of appointment must not be made by or on behalf of the Appointment Committee ("the Committee") until - (a) the Proper Officer has been notified of the name of the person to whom the Committee wishes to make the offer and any other particulars which the Committee considers are relevant to the appointment; - (b) the Proper Officer has notified every member of the Executive of - (i) the name of the person to whom the offer is to be made and any other relevant particulars notified to the Proper Officer; and - (ii) the period within which any objection to the making of the offer is to be made by the Executive Leader on behalf of the Executive to the Proper Officer; and - (c) either - - the Executive Leader has, within the period specified under (2)(b(ii), notified the Committee that neither (s)he nor any other member of the Executive has any objection to the making of the offer; - (ii) the Proper Officer has notified the Committee that no objection was received by him/her within that period from the Executive Leader; or - (iii) the Committee is satisfied that any objection received from the Executive Leader within that period is not material or is not well-founded.